BrainInnovation/TBVworkshop-Maastricht2026/README.md

 3. [TBV&Python Exercise]()

-Just download the exercise that you want to run and open the instructions that are part of the archive.
-If you chose the TBV&Python exercise, please follow the instrcution on [this page](https://github.com/BrainInnovation/TBVworkshop-Maastricht2026/tree/main/python) to set up the python environment on your PC.
+Please download the exercise you intend to complete and open the instructions included in the archive.
+If you chose the TBV&Python exercise, please follow the instruction provided on [this page](https://github.com/BrainInnovation/TBVworkshop-Maastricht2026/tree/main/python) to set up the python environment on your PC.